kcaliban/finDrVS/README.md

-# Dockr
+# finDrVS

-Dockr is a distributed computing application to perform a (mirror image) phage display in silico.
+finDrVS is a distributed computing application to perform a (mirror image) phage display in silico.

 ## Description

-Dockr simply runs a rigid AutoDock Vina docking for every file in the library folder specified in `config.ini`, distributing equally amongst all computing nodes and running one docking per processor per node at a time.
+finDrVS simply runs a rigid AutoDock Vina docking for every file in the library folder specified in `config.ini`, distributing equally amongst all computing nodes and running one docking per processor per node at a time.